-On his return from Military Service, Cooper appeared in one outing for the big league Philadelphia Athletics on May 11, 1946, pitching in one game with no decision.
+On his return from military service, Cooper appeared in one outing for the big league Philadelphia Athletics on May 11, 1946, with no decision.
 He spent the balance of the 1946 year with the Savannah Indians of the class A South Atlantic League, going 1-1 in six games as a pitcher and also seeing action in 37 games at first base, hitting at a .265 clip.

 He spent most of the 1947 year with the Martinsville A's of the class C Carolina League, having his best numbers year when he appeared in 93 games, hitting at a .376 clip and coming up with 23 homers.
 This performance got Cooper his second and last look at the major league game.
-The Athletics brought him up for a late season look in 1947.
-He responded with four hits in 16 at-bats, while appearing in 13 games, for a .250 batting average and September 6, 1947 was his last game in the show.
+The Athletics brought him up for a late-season look in 1947.
+He responded with 4 hits in 16 at-bats, while appearing in 13 games, for a .250 batting average and September 6th was his last game in the Show.

 After baseball, Orge Patterson Cooper returned to his native North Carolina where he worked as a building contractor until his retirement.
 He died on March 15, 1993 at the Carolinas Medical Center in Charlotte, NC.